The design of an electrical machine is difficult at best. It’s always a compromise between manufacturability and

 The image above is a classic example.
 This inverter direct drive motor in the LG Signature watch is right in the wheelhouse of soft magnetic composite.
-And as you develop new designs with the rotor, you’ll want to start asking, “Can we switch these over to powder metal too?”
+And as you develop new designs with the rotor, start asking yourself, “Can we switch these over to powder metal too?”
 This could involve not only SMCs, but also sintered soft magnetic materials.

 SMC can help bridge the gap by forming the shape that best suits your e-motor design.

 No More Settling

 Electric motor components don’t have to be a compromise -- at least not in the way you’re used to.

-Play around with the idea of combining silicon steel lamination, soft magnetic composite (for AC motors), and sintered soft magnetic materials (for DC motors) in your next electric motor design.
+Play around with the idea of combining silicon steel lamination, soft magnetic composite (for AC electric motor designs), and sintered soft magnetic materials (for DC motors).
 A powder metallurgy manufacturer should be able to determine the viability of powder-based components for your specific project.

-You can learn more about SMCs and electric motor design by checking out the free visual download and other resources below:
+You can learn more about SMCs and e-motor design by checking out the free Engineer's Hub of resources below:

 - Battle of Efficiency & Electrification's Future: Permanent Magnet Vs. Induction Motors